It’s hard keeping up with the speed of innovation in fintech.

 The recruitment video

 Whether you’re hiring a lead developer, a product manager or a scrum master, finding the best talent for the role is both costly and time-consuming.
-They know their worth and are choosy about who they want to work for, so your video will need to focus on communicating a compelling offer.
+They know their worth and are choosy about who they want to work for.
+Your video will need to focus on communicating a compelling offer.
 With plenty of competition targeting top candidates, a recruitment or culture video can sum up a business in minutes.
 And as your business scales up, consider more videos for internal communications such announcing a CSR initiative or news of a product launch.

 iwoca brings together management team and staff in a culture video that tells of life inside iwoca – and out.
 It’s further supported by shorter iterations on Facebook and behind the scenes introductions to the team: